-The project was carried out by Peder Elgaard under the auspices of Erik Møller Arkitekter and included restoration of the historic buildings from 1754 for the Agency for Culture and Palaces to the Royal House.
-It included a thorough recovery of all supporting building components and surfaces both internally and externally.
-The functions of the individual palaces and the side buildings were also updated to modern standards, both as living quarters, workshops, laundry, etc.
+The project was carried out by Peder Elgaard under the auspices of Erik Møller Arkitekter and included restoration of the historic buildings from 1754 for the Agency for Culture and Palaces on behalf of the Royal House.
+It included a thorough recovery of all supporting building components and surfaces both internally and externally with a view to preserving the cultural heritage.
+The functions of the individual palaces and the side buildings were also updated to modern standards as living quarters, workshops, laundry, etc.

 The Agency for Culture and Palaces